patrickbirch/percona-server/doc/source/security/data_at_rest_encryption.rst

    :vartype: Numeric
    :default: 0

-The ID of the default encryption key.
+.. rubric:: Default Encryption Key ID

 By default, this variable contains **0** to encrypt new tables with the latest version of the key ``percona_innodb-0``.

 To change the default value use the following syntax: